Skip to main content

 Line Chart displays your data as a series of points ordered along an X-axis and connected by straight lines.
 This is one of the basic chart types used in almost every business scenario.

-When to use Line Chart?
+When to use a Line Chart?

 Line Chart can be used to examine a single series, multiple series of the same scale, or multiple series of different scales.